 Binge drinking and alcohol addiction can look similar on the surface.
 But underneath, they often stem from very different causes but carry very similar long-term risks.

 Not everyone who drinks heavily is addicted, and not everyone who’s addicted drinks every day.
-That’s part of what makes alcohol such a complex topic – especially when you’re trying to figure out whether your drinking (or someone else’s) is just “a bit much” or something more serious.
+That’s part of what makes alcohol such a complex topic, especially when you’re trying to figure out whether your drinking (or someone else’s) has become something more serious.

 Binge drinking and alcohol addiction can look similar on the surface.
 But underneath, they often stem from very different causes but carry very similar long-term risks.

-This guide breaks down the difference clearly and without judgement, so you can make sense of your own behaviour or help someone you care about.
+In this guide, I’m going to break down the differences clearly, in the hope it helps you make sense of your own behaviour or support someone you care about.

 What Is Binge Drinking?